ftwstroll/SportsReserve/README.md

 Installing
 -----------------------------
-The main zip file is titles after the project, SportsReserve.
+The main zip file is titled after the project, SportsReserve.
 Unzip that one first.
 The second zip file contains a folder titles "app".
 The "app" folder will go in the "SportsReserve" folder.
 When that is complete, open up the project with Android studio.
 When opening a project with Android Studio, select the SportsReserve folder.

 Once open, do a "clean project".
 When that is complete press the green arrow or select "Run App".
 Follow prompts on selecting emulator.
 (Nexus 5X API 28 - PIE Android 9.0 was used in demo)